Charles William Davis

-Charles William Davis Jr. (born June 18, 1947) is an American serial killer and rapist who attacked several women in Baltimore, Maryland from 1974 to 1977, killing at least three.
+Charles William Davis Jr. (born June 18, 1947) is an American serial killer and rapist who killed four women and raped several others in Baltimore, Maryland from 1974 to 1977.
 Because of his thirst for media attention and to confuse the investigators, he called the authorities anonymously and provided directions to where he had left the bodies.
 Following his arrest, he was found guilty and sentenced to life in prison.

 Biography

 Little is known of Davis' background.
 Born on June 18, 1947, in Baltimore, he was the son of a police lieutenant who worked in the city.
 Beginning in the late 1960s, Davis changed several professions, working as an electrician, security guard and volunteer assistant chief of staff for the Baltimore Volunteer Rescue Squad.

 In the early 1970s, he began taking courses at a medical school to become a laboratory technician.
-Davis, who was married and had a son, later divorced his wife and moved in with a single mother named Bonnie Kellner, whom he had met during his volunteer work.
+Davis, who was married and had a son, later divorced his wife and moved in with a single mother whom he had met during his volunteer work.
 Due to his work, Davis had many acquaintances among local law enforcement, which allowed him to study the authorities' investigation methods and come up with ways to prevent capture when he started committing crimes.
 In 1973, he was convicted of a violation concerning a handgun, but it's unclear if he served a prison sentence for this crime.